ickc/python-autojax/README.md

 As part of the goal to port to JAX implementation is to speed up, benchmark is provided to compare the 3 implementations.
 See instructions below to see how to run it.

 For a logbook style repo that contains every notes about the project and how to run the AutoGalaxy family of softwares, see [ickc/log-PyAutoLens](https://github.com/ickc/log-PyAutoLens).
+There's some scripts under `external/` here that can only be run using the environment documented there, as it uses some external (to us) dependencies recorded as git submodules over there.

 # Installing the project